Kadavu for Foodies

 Kadavu by Plane

 A quick and easy way to get to Kadavu from Viti Levu is by plane.
-Scheduled domestic flights with Fiji Airways depart from Nadi International Airport four to six times a week and from Nausori Airport in Suva on Mondays.
+Scheduled domestic flights depart from Nadi International Airport several times a week and from Nausori Airport in Suva typically once a week.
 The flight from Nadi takes approximately 40 minutes and 30 minutes from Suva, landing at Vunisea Airport on Kadavu.
-Alternatively, chartered flights are available with Island Hoppers Fiji and chartered seaplane flights with Pacific Island Air.
+Alternatively, chartered flights and seaplanes are available from Nadi.
+Find out more about the specifics of flying to Kadavu in our Kadavu Transport Guide.

 Kadavu by Ferry

 Providing a cheaper but time-consuming journey to Kadavu, ferries from Viti Levu depart from Walu Bay in Suva.
-The ferry with Goundar Shipping departs every Wednesday night at around 11pm and arrives at Vunisea Wharf at 6am.
+The ferry typically departs once a week for an overnight cruise.
+Find out more about ferry travel in How to Take the Ferry to Kadavu.

 Kadavu by Cruise